-With regards to the time frame that the parking ban is in effect, this was carefully considered during the development of the parking ban and the enforcement period of four hours from 2:00 am to 7:00 am was a compromise between respecting the business needs of the community while still ensuring that City crews have sufficient time to undertake any snow clearing activities that may be warranted prior to the morning rush hours.
+With regards to the time frame that the parking ban is in effect, this was carefully considered during the development of the parking ban and the enforcement period of five hours from 2:00 am to 7:00 am was a compromise between respecting the business needs of the community while still ensuring that City crews have sufficient time to undertake any snow clearing activities that may be warranted prior to the morning rush hours.

 Temporary 'No Parking' signs are used to prohibit vehicles parking on streets in order for the snow removal equipment to perform their operations.
 When the temporary No Parking signs are placed, the vehicles parked on street at the time are recorded with pertinent information such as license plate number, description of vehicle, etc. The Parking Compliance Officers use the document as it determines if a car was parked before or after signs went up.
 The cars parked there after the signs went up will be ticketed by the Parking Compliance Officers and towed to a compound at the vehicle owner's expense.
 Vehicles that were parked prior to sign placement and still parked when work commences shall be towed around the corner or in the general vicinity.

 All efforts are made to co-ordinate plowing operations with the Parking Compliance Officers who enforce the parking ban through the issuance of tickets.
 Please remember that there are situations where the snow removal equipment may be coming back to do a second pass or additional work and should you be parked on street, there is a possibility that you could be ticketed.

 For streets displaying snow route signs, parking is prohibited from December 1st to March 1st between the hours of 2 a.m. & 7 a.m.
 Parking may be prohibited on all other streets following a major snowstorm.